 For prolonged study periods, autoclave all opened surgical supplies and ensure that sterility is maintained throughout the surgery.
 If multiple surgeries are required, autoclave between surgeries.
 Otherwise, use tool cleaning solutions, bead sterilizers, and isopropyl alcohol to clean surgical tools.

+Ensure there is plenty of brain buffer on hand (at least 50 mL).
+The solution is comprised of 134 mM sodium chloride, 5.4 mM potassium, 1 mM magnesium chloride hexahydrate, 1.8 mM calcium chloride dihydrate, and 5 mM HEPES sodium, pH balanced to 7.4 with 5 M hydrogen chloride.

 Place the mouse in an induction chamber and anesthetize with 3 – 4% isoflurane.
 Follow with 1.0 – 2.0% isoflurane for maintenance during the surgery.
-Further reduce to as low as 0.6% during imaging, provided proper anesthesia is maintained and the mouse remains areflexic to painful stimuli.
+Further reduce to as low as 0.5% during imaging, provided proper anesthesia is maintained and the mouse remains areflexic to painful stimuli.

 Note: Prolonged use of isoflurane can cause dehydration.